Refugee children

 In addition to facing the direct threat of violence resulting from conflict, forcibly displaced children also face various health risks, including: disease outbreaks and long-term psychological trauma, inadequate access to water and sanitation, nutritious food, health care [6] and regular vaccination schedules.
 Refugee children, particularly those without documentation and those who travel alone, are also vulnerable to abuse and exploitation.
 Although many communities around the world have welcomed them, forcibly displaced children and their families often face discrimination, poverty, and social marginalization in their home, transit, and destination countries.
 Language barriers and legal barriers in transit and destination countries often bar refugee children and their families from accessing education, healthcare, social protection, and other services.
 Many countries of destination also lack intercultural supports and policies for social integration.
 Such threats to safety and well-being are amplified for refugee children with disabilities.
 Studies done by the U.N.
 High Commissioner for Refugees show that only half of all refugee children that are elementary school-aged are able to access schooling.
 Similarly, amongst secondary school-aged children, only 22 percent of children can access schooling.
 Unfortunately, this culminates in a rate of access to higher education of only one percent amongst all refugees.
-Additionally, North American schools often do not have the resources needed to support refugee children. ^{[103]} Refugee children often have to handle discrimination, low socioeconomic status, have no family, or come to a setting that clashes with their cultural beliefs leading to behavioral issues teachers are not always prepared for. ^{[117]} Extracurricular resources provided to refugee children include supplementary curriculum enrichment resources, videos for the goal or increasing parent and school awareness, informational leaflets and handbooks, as well as ICT based resources, which serve to benefit refugee involvement in the school.

 This woodcut by Julius Schnorr von Karolsfeld, 1860 depicts Jesus as a refugee child fleeing the Massacre of the Innocents.